From Internet Shenanigans to Strategic Tradecraft

 Why This Article is Unique

-My perspective on how early internet pranks evolved into modern psychological warfare tactics is unique.
-While there are discussions on psychological operations and the role of social media in modern warfare, the specific connection between early internet culture—such as message boards and IRC communities—and formal psychological operations remains underexplored.
+While there are discussions on psychological operations and the role of social media in modern warfare, the specific connection between early Internet culture, such as message boards and IRC communities, and formal psychological operations, remains an underexplored aspect of its evolution.

-Why This Perspective Is Unique
+Why This Perspective About How Internet Pranks Became Psychological Warfare Is Unique

-In the mid-1990s, the internet was a frontier largely navigated by enthusiasts and early adopters.
+In the mid-1990s, the Internet was a frontier largely navigated by enthusiasts and early adopters.
 Communities on message boards and IRC channels engaged in activities that, at the time, were seen as harmless pranks or social experiments.
 These included:

 - Weaponized Earworms: Sharing catchy tunes to playfully embed them in peers’ minds.

 While these activities were conducted in jest, they inadvertently laid the groundwork for techniques now employed in psychological operations.
 The transition from innocent fun to strategic application in areas like cybersecurity and information warfare is a narrative that hasn’t been extensively covered in existing literature.
+The way Internet pranks became psychological warfare is just natural human innovation at work.
+People have been repurposing tools for millennia and will continue to do so.

-By highlighting this evolution, this article not only sheds light on an overlooked aspect of internet history but also emphasizes the value of unconventional skills in today’s cybersecurity landscape.
+By highlighting this evolution, this article not only sheds light on an overlooked aspect of Internet history but also emphasizes the value of unconventional skills in today’s cybersecurity landscape.
 This perspective can inspire individuals with similar backgrounds to recognize their potential contributions to critical fields, thereby addressing talent gaps and enhancing security measures.

 The “Games” We Played on the Early Internet